TheUnifox/CuteDancerPlus/README.md

 It uses [Contacts Components](https://creators.vrchat.com/avatars/avatar-dynamics/contacts/).
 When one avatar starts dancing, the sender component is activated and receivers on other avatars play that animation as well.

+### What's new in v4.1?

+- Now using VRCFury to add the dances to your avatar!
+- Support for more dances than the VRC Contact Receiver's Collison Tags limit
+- ~~Support for animations with an Intro and Loop section~~ TODO
+- ~~Putting CuteDancer in a submenu~~ TODO

 ### What's new in v4.0?

 - VRChat Creator Companion support